-The purpose of this programme is to further the necessary knowledge, understanding, abilities and skills required towards becoming a competent practicing Industrial engineer.
+The purpose of this programme is to further the necessary knowledge, understanding, abilities and skills required towards becoming a competent practicing Industrial Engineering Technologist.
 This qualification provides:

 - I. Preparation for careers in engineering itself and areas that potentially benefit from engineering skills, - 2.
 A pathway for achieving technological proficiency in the discipline of Industrial Engineering - 3.
-A means to contribute positively to the economy and to national development. - The educational base required for registration as a Professional Engineer (PrEng) with ECSA. - Entry to NQF level 9 Masters Programmes and the ability to then proceed to Doctoral Programmes.
+A means to contribute positively to the economy and to national development. - 4.
+Entry to NQF level 9 Master Programmes